New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Vinod Venkataraman is a Software Engineer at Facebook, where he focuses on developing the in-house monitoring systems.
 Vinod holds a Master’s degree from the University of Texas at Austin, and a Bachelor’s degree from the National Institute of Technology, Trichy, India, both in Computer Science.

-Bala Venkatrao is currently part of the Founding Team and VP, Products at Unravel Data, a start-up that this re-defining Application Performance Management for Big Data Applications.
+Bala Venkatrao is currently part of the Founding Team and VP, Products at Unravel Data, a start-up that is re-defining Application Performance Management for Big Data Applications.
 Bala’s prior experience includes working in product mgmt/strategy roles at Elastic and Cloudera.
 Bala was an early employee at Cloudera where he was involved in a wide array of activities including Product Management, Marketing, Partnership Development and Customer Advocacy.
-He has deep experience in identifying new business opportunities, GTM plans, pricing/licensing strategies and partnering with engineering to create new products and business models.

 Dauwe completed his masters degree in Business Engineering at Ghent University with a master thesis on distribution optimization in the home vending industry.
 After some time as an analyst at Accenture, Dauwe returned to Ghent to start his Phd at the faculty of economics and business administration.
 His main focus is on integrating customer variables in distribution optimization problems.
 He is also a teaching assistant in the Master of Marketing Analysis program.
 He has worked on different supply chain projects in different industries and has spent over 3 years working on a project in the home vending industry.
 His main fields of interest are Optimization, Supply Chain Management, Big Data and Analytics.